Mission of Health and Human Services

 Bronx Borough President Ruben Diaz Jr.’s Department of Health and Human Services is partnering with HIV Education and Rapid Testing (HEART) at the Albert Einstein School of Medicine, and Jacobi Medical Center to implement a job-training HIV peer education program in New York City Public High Schools.

 The program, called “HIV & Me,” acknowledges The Bronx’s need for innovative intervention and will involve the participation of high school students who will be trained to become peer educators in HIV/STI prevention.
-Participating students will engage in peer learning with medical students and learn about how HIV effects the immune system, what social and economic factors correlate with HIV prevalence, and how to access local medical resources.
+Participating students will engage in peer learning with medical students and learn about how HIV effects the immune system, what social and economic factors correlate with HIV prevalence, and how to access local medical resources, about use of ed drugs.
 Students will be equipped with the knowledge and skill-sets to protect their own health and prevent HIV/STI incidence.

 “HIV & Me” establishes a problem-solving culture that fits the needs of Bronx residents and their community needs.
 “HIV & Me” addresses HIV prevalence, its impact in The Bronx, and reduce HIV incidence among the youth population throughout The Bronx.
 The program will take a pedagogical approach to promoting healthy lifestyle choices, sex education and health equity.
 “HIV & Me” aims provide participating students with training necessary to become civil participants within their own community and advocates for health equity in The Bronx.